 4. Now go to your iPhone and choose Settings, iCloud on your iPhone.

 5. Turn off Text Messages (or ensure it is turned off).
-I know this sounds counter intuitive but stay with it.
+I know this sounds counter-intuitive but stay with me people.

 6. You'll see a pop-up.
 Select: 'Keep on My iPhone'.